matje/draft-obsolete-dlv/draft-ietf-dnsop-obsolete-dlv.md

 on the Internet nowadays.

 One other possible reason to keep DLV is to distribute trust anchors for private enterprises.
-The authors are not aware of any such use of DLV.
+There are no known uses of DLV for this.

 All things considered it is probably not worth the effort of maintaining the DLV mechanism.